-On Thursday 19 July 2018, the Open Dialog Foundation (ODF) and the Italian Federation for Human Rights (FIDU), together with the Italian Senator Mr Roberto Rampi, will host a press conference entitled “In defense of civil liberties.
+On Thursday 19 July 2018, the Open Dialogue Foundation (ODF) and the Italian Federation for Human Rights (FIDU), together with the Italian Senator Mr Roberto Rampi, will host a press conference entitled “In defense of civil liberties.
 Testimonies from Russia, Moldova and Kazakhstan”.
 The event will take place at the premises of the Italian Senate, room “Caduti di Nassirya”, from 14.30 to 15.30 and will see the participation of human rights activists and lawmakers.

 Senator Rampi and Mr Stango, President of FIDU, will present their recommendations on the protection of the fundamental freedoms of peaceful demonstrators and political prisoners in Kazakhstan, after having visited the country between 16 and 21 June 2018.
 The meeting will be an opportunity to listen to the testimonies gathered by Senator Rampi and Mr Stango following several meetings with representatives of civil society, government authorities and political detainees.
 Another pressing theme of the debate will be the persecution of lawyers involved in the defense of politically motivated cases and the restrictive measures undertaken by the Kazakh government to reduce the independent space of the legal profession.